Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 If you have built a human services software company and are considering a sale, the current environment offers meaningful opportunity, but preparation is essential:

 Document your government contract base carefully.
-Acquirers will want to understand contract lengths, renewal rates, and the regulatory mandates that drive usage.
-Multi-year contracts with high renewal rates are valued at a significant premium over year-to-year arrangements.
+Acquirers will want to understand contract lengths, renewal rates, procurement risk, and the regulatory mandates that drive usage.
+Multi-year contracts with high renewal rates are more valuable than year-to-year arrangements.

 Demonstrate compliance capabilities as a moat.
-If your software is certified, approved, or specifically designed for government programme requirements (CCWIS, HMIS, Medicaid), this creates a defensible position that acquirers will value.
-Document your compliance certifications and the cost and time required for competitors to achieve similar status.
+If your software is certified, approved, or specifically designed for government program requirements such as CCWIS, HMIS, or Medicaid, document the compliance depth and the cost and time required for competitors to achieve similar status.

 Quantify your outcomes data.
-The sector is moving towards outcomes-based models.
-If your platform can demonstrate measurable improvements in client outcomes, this differentiates you from competitors and justifies premium pricing.
+The sector is moving toward outcomes-based models.
+If your platform can demonstrate measurable improvements in client outcomes, this differentiates you from competitors.

 Consider the PE buy-and-build pathway.
-The CaseWorthy/STG model demonstrates that PE firms are actively seeking platform companies in this space.
-If your company is positioned as a potential platform (strong market position, scalable technology, room for add-on acquisitions), you may attract PE interest even at relatively modest scale.
+The CaseWorthy/STG model demonstrates that PE firms are looking for platform companies in this space.
+If your company has a strong market position, scalable technology, and room for add-on acquisitions, it may attract sponsor interest.

-Timing considerations are favourable.
-The anticipated Netsmart sale process in 2026 will bring significant attention to the human services software sector.
-Smaller companies may benefit from the increased buyer awareness and competitive dynamics that a major transaction creates.
+Timing considerations are favorable, but not automatic.
+The anticipated Netsmart sale process in 2026 may bring attention to the sector.
+Smaller companies can benefit from buyer awareness, but only if the business has the metrics and story to hold up in diligence.

-The CaseWorthy-Eccovia deal, the anticipated Netsmart sale, and the ongoing activity of PE firms in this space all signal that acquirers see significant value in purpose-built human services platforms.
-For founders who have invested years in building software that serves vulnerable populations and complex government programmes, the market is increasingly recognising and rewarding that work.
+The CaseWorthy-Eccovia deal, Findhelp's Kiip acquisition, the anticipated Netsmart sale, and broader social-impact software consolidation all suggest buyer interest in purpose-built human services platforms.
+For founders who have invested years in building software for vulnerable populations and complex government programs, the market is increasingly recognizing the value of domain depth.